gen-js/generator-genjs/README.md

 Strings value have these functions :
 * str.a() : the first letter is in lowercase
 * str.A() : the first letter is in uppercase

-# Questions

-You can send an email to contact me : l.chaboud@gmail.com